ukmadlz/docs/docs/tutorials/creating-new-provider.md

 ### Update Provider Name

-The provider name is the name you will use when you will call `cloudquery init provider_name`.
+The provider name is the name you will use when you will call `cloudquery init [provider]`.

 Change `resources.go`:
 ```go